 The sheriff Standish, looking down and smiling takes a pause ” Well now Mr Wills since you’ve come all the way from London England to see it, I guess we’ll just have to oblige you…esoteric magazines and all” He hands Mr Wills his credentials back.
 The camera pulls away from the two men as if we are spying on them from the ceiling.

 Just as the two are silent for a very brief moment, the mood is broken when the foreman busts into the sheriff’s station like a bull out of the gate ” I’m sorry Mr Standish”…he slams the door shut and points “You’re gonna have to come out to the Hollis place…we got real trouble this time” We are still viewing all 3 men from above on screen.

-Mr Wills , in close up says “what a remarkable coincidence”… he queries to himself, then breaks his line of thought “by the way Sheriff…I wonder if you could arrange for me to meet Jewel Mayhew” he says this with a twinkle in his eyes.
-The sheriff says “I guess we’ll just have to oblige you” Wills says very politely yet deliberate “thank you very much.”
+Mr Wills, in close up says “What a remarkable coincidence”… he queries to himself, then breaks his line of thought “By the way Sheriff…I wonder if you could arrange for me to meet Jewel Mayhew” he says this with a twinkle in his eyes.
+The sheriff says “I guess we’ll just have to oblige you” Wills says very politely yet deliberately “Thank you very much.”